he-dev/SmartConfig/README.md

 # SmartConfig v4.1
-Because writing configurations should be easy.
+Because creating configurations should be easy!

 ---